Feature Image depicting blueprint to set event goals

 A goal to have 15% more ticket sales than the previous event by the end of the month is specific, measurable, attainable, relevant, and time-bound.

-Start by asking these a few questions like, why are you hosting the event, who are all the stakeholders, what do they want, and where would you host your event, and then research the atmosphere in the market.
-Once that’s done, you can start identifying the achievable, and use a goal-setting framework like SMART to set your priorities and goals for the event.
+Start by asking these few questions like, why are you hosting the event, who are all the stakeholders, what do they want, and where would you host your event, and then research the atmosphere in the market.
+Once that’s done, you can start identifying the achievable goals, and use a goal-setting framework like SMART to set your priorities and goals for the event.

 Over to you – the event planners